shivam4p/Project2_Aura/README.md

 `git commit -m 'your commit message'`

-If you work on any of existing branch, you will need to make sure that theses 3 files are not added and committed.
-If they appear as being tracked when you do `git status`, run the `git rm -r --cached` code block to remove the cache and make sure they are added to `.gitignore`.
+#### If you want to work on any of existing branch, you will need to make sure that the 3 files above are not being tracked by git.
+If they appear as being tracked when you run `git status`, you should run the `git rm -r --cached` code block to remove the cache and make sure paths to those files are added to `.gitignore`.